TritonDataCenter/sdc-vmapi/docs/index.md

 ### VMAPI has no VMs, or VMs are not being updated

-This is almost always an issue with the heartbeater, since VMAPI should always have VMs.
-Even if VMs are not created from VMAPI they are discovered by the heartbeater.
+This is almost always an issue with the vm-agent, since VMAPI should always have VMs.
+Even if VMs are not created from VMAPI they are discovered by the vm-agent.

 **What To Do?**

-* Make sure the heartbeater is having problems to process data.
-Check the VMAPI service log file and see if there are any errors being logged in it.
+* Make sure the vm-agents on your CNs are not having problem to process data.
+Check the vm-agent service logs on the CNs and then check the VMAPI service log file in the VMAPI zone and see if there are any errors being logged in it.

-* If there are no errors logged by VMAPI then check the heartbeater agent and confirm it is sending out heartbeats.
-If not, restart the agent with `svcadm restart heartbeater`

-* Optionally (if the heartbeater agent was working): force a heartbeat cache refresh when the cache client is configured to use redis

-Refresh the Redis cache with the following commands (starting from the global zone):

-    sdc-login redis
-    /opt/redis/bin/redis-cli
-    > select 4
-    > flushdb
+* If vm-agent is having problems, it is recommended that you take a gcore of the vm-agent node process and then restart the vm-agent service.

 TODO: job failed